-- If you cann't answer the child's questions, it is okay to say, "- "- I don't know how to answersnwer that, but perhaps we can find someone to help us". ->> - Use the correct language, i.e., "dead", "murdered", etc. Do not use such phrases as "S/He is sleeping", "God took him/her to heaven", "S/He went away", etc. - Ask questions.
+- As soon as possible after the death, set aside time to talk with the child. - Give the child the facts as simply as possible.
+Do not go into too much detail, the child will ask more questions if they come to mind. - If you can't answer the child's questions, it is okay to say, "I don't know how to answer that, but perhaps we can find someone to help us". - Use the correct language, i.e., "dead", "murdered", etc. Do not use such phrases as "S/He is sleeping", "God took him/her to heaven", "S/He went away", etc. - Ask questions.
 "What are you feeling?", "What have you heard from your friends?", "What do you think happened?", etc. - Discuss your feelings with the child, especially if you are crying.
-This gives the child permission to cry too. - Adults are children's role models, and it is good for children to see our sadness and to share mutual feelings of sadness. - Use the deceased's name. - Talk about the wake/funeral, explain what happens, and ask the child if they s/he-wants to go.
-Include him/her, if possible. - If you family has spiritual beliefs, talk to the child about them, including what happens to people after they die. - Talk about your memories of the deceased, both good and bad.
+This gives the child permission to cry too. - Adults are children's role models, and it is good for children to see our sadness and to share mutual feelings of sadness. - Use the deceased's name. - Talk about the wake/funeral, explain what happens, and ask the child if they wants to go. - If you family has spiritual beliefs, talk to the child about them, including what happens to people after they die. - Talk about your memories of the deceased, both good and bad.